Menu

 Hematoma occurs when blood vessels flow in to the surrounding skin tissues at the surgical site where tissue has been removed.
 It is caused by trauma to the blood vessels due to ruptured capillaries, arteries or veins which create a pool of blood.

 It can occur within a few hours or even days after a surgery.
 It is important that the patient takes adequate care of their wounds as any stress on the wound can cause the formation of hematoma.
 Sometimes, this may be out of your control and actions such as coughing or sneezing can put stress on the wound.
-You should also be advised to stop taking medications such as Ibuprofen and Aspiration before surgery as these can increase your chances of blood complications.
+You should also be advised to stop taking medications such as iBuprofen and aspirin before surgery as these can increase your chances of blood complications.

 Sometimes a blood clot can form which creates a lumpy appearance due to the sack of blood.
 This is actually the body’s way of keeping the bleeding under control so that it doesn’t spread to more areas.
 Usually this is nothing to be concerned about, but in severe cases if the oxygen cannot reach the skin, the skin can start to die causing infection and necrosis.